Forgotten-Adventures/FA-Token-Browser/README.md

 - **Preview**: Hover over any token to see a larger preview with detailed info as well as correct size/scale grid representation.
 - **Drag & Drop**: Drag tokens directly onto actors (hold shift to skip confirm window) or scenes
 - **Color Variants**: Right Click on a token to view available color variants (When color variants available and option selected)
+- **Wildcard Tokens**: Enable "Randomize Wildcard Images" in the token dialog to download all color variants as wildcards, allowing Foundry to randomly select from available colors
 - **Search Filters**: Use the search bar to filter by name, type, or other criteria, supports AND OR NOT terms
 - **Thumbnail Size**: Adjust the thumbnail size using the size selector